Large Sample Mean-Field Stochastic Optimization: Convergence of Minimizers of Sampled Objective Functionals

-In this section, we show that the minimizer of the sampled objective functional converges to that of the limiting objective functional for large training sample sizes.
-To establish this result mathematically, we prove the so-called Gamma-convergence of $J_N$ to $J$ (recall that $J_N$ and $J$ are defined, respectively, by \eqref{eq:control25} and \eqref{eq:control25JQ}).
+In this section, we show that the sequence of minimizers of the sampled objective functionals converges to the minimizer of the limiting objective functional, if $N$ is large enough.
+To establish this result, a {key step} is to prove the so-called $\Gamma$-convergence of $J_N$ to $J$ (see \eqref{eq:control25} and \eqref{eq:control25JQ}).